Cisco Secure Endpoint Out-of-the-Box Response Integration

 To learn more about Out-of-the-box Integrations and their benefits, please refer to this article.
 Requirements Sophos Central Sophos Central Account Access.
 API Token.
 You can obtain it in the API Token Management console.
 Lumu License An active Lumu ...

 To learn more about Out-of-the-box Integrations and their benefits, please refer to this article.
-Requirements A Cisco Umbrella DNS Security Essentials subscription package or above Lumu Defender Subscription Setup Cisco Umbrella Rest API Client To ...
+The Lumu Defender API offers a framework to help you leverage Lumu’s integrations with your existing cybersecurity stack, including Security Information ...

 • Cisco Meraki Out-of-the-Box Response Integration